keithalewis/math/_ts.md

 = \sum_j x_j Δt_j/\sum_j Δt_j$ where $Δt_j = t_{j + 1} - t_j$,
 or $Δt = t' - t$.
 Here we assume there is a positive measure $τ$ on
 $T$ and define $u - t = τ((t, u]) = τ([u]) - τ([t])$ for $t, u\in T$.
-If $T$ is a subset of real numbers then $τ$ is typically length measure.
+If $T$ is a subset of real numbers then the measure is typically length measure.

 To bias towards the most recent values choose a decreasing function $\alpha(t)$ and let